 Sign responses MUST be signed.
 The signature MUST have a Same-Document URI-Reference (URI=””) to ensure that the signature covers the complete <dss:SignResponse> element.

-The resulting <ds:Signature> element MUST be placed inside the <dss:OptionalOutputs> element in accordance with section 5 of .
+The resulting <ds:Signature> element MUST be placed inside the <dss:OptionalOutputs> element in accordance with section 5 of DSS-Ext.

 Sign response status information